There seem to be so many places where students can go to get help. What does Counseling and Psychological Services do?

 How much does counseling cost, and how many times can my student see her/his counselor?

 Individual counseling services are provided at no charge to enrolled Eastern students.
 Counseling groups and walk-in sessions are also provided free of charge.
-There are fees for psychological testing services, although generally less than 10% of what such services would cost in the private sector.
-In terms of length of counseling, your student and his/her counselor will determine how often they will meet and for how long.
+In terms of length of counseling, your student and their counselor will determine how often they will meet and for how long.
 Sessions typically last fifty minutes, and students generally participate in counseling once per week for five to ten sessions.

 If I'm really worried about my student, how can I find out what's going on?